Animals and Pets

 Animal management encapsulates community responsibility through responsible pet ownership and expectations of our community are focused on pet owners being accountable for the privilege of looking after the needs of an animal in the best interests of neighbours, the local community, the environment, and the pet itself.

 • Council is committed to promoting responsible domestic pet ownership.
-The number of dogs, cats, chickens, roosters, pigeons, and doves you can have is dependent on the size of your property.
+The number of animals you can have is dependent on the size of your property.

 The number of animals you can keep is regulated by Council's local laws.